Vinai/Symlink-Cache/README.markdown

-## DEPRECATED ##
+## NOT MAINTAINED ##

-This extension is deprecated and is only left here to point anybody visiting to the successor extension here: https://github.com/colinmollenhour/Cm_Cache_Backend_File
+This extension is no longer maintained and is only left here to point anybody visiting to the successor extension here: https://github.com/colinmollenhour/Cm_Cache_Backend_File

 ## Old README: ##